roganic1/roganic1.github.io/index.markdown

 layout: home
 ---

 Hi!
 I'm Irene Rogan Shaffer.
-I'm currently a PM Manager with the Microsoft AI Development Acceleration Program in Cambridge, MA.
+I'm an experienced data scientist, product manager, and people manager.
 I'm also a triathlete and have completed several half-marathons and a marathon.

-I have over a decade of consulting and program management experience at Booz Allen Hamilton and Microsoft.

 <p align="center">
 <img src="/images/irene.jpg" width="80%" alt="Skydiving" />